-The fuel injection system on your vehicle contains a self-diagnostic feature that will present a series of 4-digit flashes of the malfunction indicator light (MIL) if it detects a problem.
-Stop operating the vehicle and contact your dealer immediately if the EFI system MIL is illuminated.
+The fuel injection system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem.
+Stop operating the vehicle if possible and contact your dealer immediately if the EFI system MIL is illuminated.